PhilippeR17/scrimbapwdgen/README.md

 - Generation of 2 passwords according to length and character sets specifications
 - Possibility to copy each of the 2 generated passwords to clipboard

-The app also includes a "toggle theme" button to switch between light and dark themes.